lanekatris/brain/content/LkaT Ecosystem.md

 # To Dos
+- [ ] Destroy current pulumi stack under `software/infrastructure` and create a new `lkat` and pulumi/infrastrucutre folder to make things like... idk, resend api key or kestra IAM for S3?
 - [ ] Need sql migrations
 - [ ] Need pulumi to create at least SNS topic